luciapenap/luciapenap/README.md

 - 👋 Hi, I’m @luciapenap
-- 👀 I’m interested in  el mundo  del  Big Data y el Data Science
+- 👀 I’m interested in Big Data and Data Science
-- 🌱 I’m currently buscando crecer profesionalmente en este ámbito
+- 🌱 I’m currently trying to grow professionally in this area
-- 📫 Puedes contactar conmigo a través de mi Linkedin: [https://www.linkedin.com/in/luciapenapais/]
+- 📫 You can contact me by my Linkedin profile: [https://www.linkedin.com/in/luciapenapais/]

 <!---
 luciapenap/luciapenap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.